zdxying/FreeLB/README.md

 FreeLB is licensed under the GNU GPL v3 license.

 ## Acknowledgement
-The author would like to thank OpenLB project for the inspiration of this code and thank Prof. Tao Jing for his help in the development of this code.
+The author would like to thank OpenLB project for the inspiration of this code and thank Prof. Jing Tao for his support in the development of this code.